 Figure 2.
-Components of North Dakota's Comprehensive Title IV-E Prevention Services for Children and Families
+Components of North Dakota's

 In North Dakota, the defined population for Title IV-E prevention services includes a larger group of prospective candidates greater than just child welfare clients.
 North Dakota will extend prevention services to families earlier and more broadly.
 Therefore, North Dakota allows for any individual to complete the online application for Title IV-E eligibility.
 As the individual is filling out the application if the eligibility criteria does not meet Title IV-E requirements the system will stop the application from moving forward.
 The application requires the individual to identify the circumstances and characteristics of the child, parent/caregiver, or family that are likely to have an adverse impact on a child's development or functioning and these such characteristics or circumstances place them at increased risk for maltreatment, involvement with the child welfare system, and a candidate for foster care.
 The individual completing the application; parent, caregiver, case manager, service provider or other, is indicating known risk factors.
 In all cases, the parent/caregiver are aware of the application and are notified by NDDHS of the eligibility determination.